cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 ### Usage

-`wrangler dev` will start a server on `localhost` that connects to Cloudflare's servers and executes your Worker on incoming HTTP requests.
+`wrangler dev` will start a server on `localhost` that connects to Cloudflare’s servers and executes your Worker on incoming HTTP requests.
 After starting `wrangler dev` in a directory with a project, you can send it HTTP requests to test your Worker with clients such as cURL, Postman, or your browser.

 You should run `wrangler dev` from your Worker directory, and if your Worker makes any requests to a backend, you should specify the host with `--host example.com`.

 From here you can send HTTP requests to `localhost:8787` and your Worker should execute as expected.
 You will also see console.log messages and exceptions appearing in your terminal.
-If either of these things _don't_ happen, or you think the output is incorrect, please [file an issue](https://github.com/cloudflare/wrangler).
+If either of these things _don’t_ happen, or you think the output is incorrect, please [file an issue](https://github.com/cloudflare/wrangler).

 If you have feedback about `wrangler dev` or general questions, we will respond [here](https://github.com/cloudflare/wrangler/issues/1047).